Valentino Babini

-Valentino Babini (Novi di Modena, 5 December 1889 – 29 December 1952) was an Italian general during World War II.
+Valentino Babini (5 December 1889 – 29 December 1952) was an Italian general during World War II.
 He was one Italy's foremost pioneers in tank warfare and among the most important tank commanders of the Royal Italian Army during the interwar period and the early stages of World War II; in 1940 he coined the motto of Italy's tank troops, Ferrea mole, ferreo cuore ("Iron hulls, iron hearts").